Man dies after shooting outside Muncie Walmart, suspect in custody

 MUNCIE — A man has died after a shooting took place in the parking lot of a Muncie Walmart Saturday night.

 Officers were called to the Walmart on Clara Lane at around 8:45 p.m.
-Saturday night.
-They located an adult male suffering from a gunshot wound.
+When they arrived, they located an adult male suffering from a gunshot wound.

 He was transported to Ball Memorial Hospital where was he pronounced deceased.